facelessuser/ApplySyntax/docs/src/markdown/usage.md

 {"contains": "<script [^>]*type=\"text\\/x-handlebars\"[^>]*>"}
 ```

-!!! tip "Tip"
+/// tip | Tip
 It is recommended to pair `contains` rules with other rules via the `#!js "match": "all"` option to ensure you don't
 search every file (which can significantly slow down the editor); this will also help ensure get more reliable
 matches.
 If pairing with other rules as dependencies, it is advised to pair the `contains` rule after the other
 required rule(s) to ensure you search the content of as few files as possible.

 Also, try to use very specific regex to ensure you don't get false positives.
+///

 ### Extension Trimming